yetanotherco/zk_arcade/README.md

 2. Make sure you are running Docker.

-3. Send funds to your wallet with:
+3. Send funds to your wallet from anvil pre-funded account with:

    ```
    cast send <YOUR_WALLET_ADDRESS> --value 10ether --private-key 0xac0974bec39a17e36ba4a6b4d238ff944bacb478cbed5efcae784d7bf4f2ff80 --rpc-url http://localhost:8545